 Iris Tute Bursaries

-This is a small fund open to anyone who would otherwise be prevented from pursuing their interest in psychotherapy.
-Subject to funds in any given year we aim to offer a limited number of bursaries of up to £200 for help with fees on SIP’s Fundamentals of Psychoanalytic Thought & Practice courses.
-See the bursary application form here.
+This is a small fund open to anyone applying to join SIP’s Fundamentals of Psychoanalytic Thought & Practice courses who would otherwise be prevented from pursuing their interest in psychotherapy.
+Subject to funds, SIP offers a limited number of £200 bursaries to help students with course fees.

-The fund is named The Iris Tute Bursaries in remembrance of the work and generosity of Iris Tute, a former member of SIP who wanted psychotherapy and, training in psychotherapy to be as accessible as possible.
-It is thanks to Iris Tute that we have our premises at Orchard Street.
+The fund is named The Iris Tute Bursary in remembrance of the work and generosity of Iris Tute, a former member of SIP who wanted psychotherapy and training in psychotherapy to be as accessible as possible.